DanielPigford/razor/README.md

 2. Set "Show All Files" option in Visual Studio Solution Explorer
 3. Add a new Item "My2ndGeneration Template" to the "autocomplete" folder.  (i.e. AutoComplete.m2g)
 4. Set configuration structure for desired schema tables; save to generate.  (template: razor.kendo.autocomplete.js)
-5. Set the values for DISPLAYCOLUMNNAMEGOESHERE and IDCOLUMNNAMEGOESHEREMUSTBENUMERIC in the javascript file.
+5. Set the values for DISPLAYCOLUMNNAMEGOESHERE in the javascript file.
 6. Compile and verify.

 #### Window - razor.kendo.window.form.js (4.2.3)